In Throes of Increasing Wonder...: Conception and writing

 On May 13, 2020, AMC Networks announced that it had made an agreement to acquire two of Anne Rice's literary works, The Vampire Chronicles and Lives of the Mayfair Witches, consisting of 18 novels.
 On June 24, 2021, the series was given an order for an eight-episode first season by AMC, adapting the first novel of The Vampire Chronicles novel series, Interview with the Vampire, scheduled to premiere in 2022.
 Rolin Jones was announced to serve as writer, executive producer, and showrunner.
 Mark Johnson, Rice and her son Christopher were also named executive producers.
 On July 19, 2021, Alan Taylor was announced to also executive produce the series and direct the first two episodes of the first season.
 The series premiere "In Throes of Increasing Wonder..." was written solely by Jones.

 Casting

-In August 2021, Sam Reid and Jacob Anderson were announced to have been cast in the lead roles of Lestat de Lioncourt and Louis de Pointe du Lac, respectively.
-On October 13, 2021, Kalyne Coleman was cast in a recurring role as Grace, Louis' sister.
-In March 2022, Assad Zaman and Eric Bogosian were cast as Rashid and Daniel Molloy, respectively.
+The episode stars Jacob Anderson as Louis de Pointe du Lac, Sam Reid as Lestat de Lioncourt, and Eric Bogosian as Daniel Molloy.
+The recurring cast includes Steven G. Norfleet and Kalyne Coleman as Louis' brother and sister Paul and Grace, and Assad Zaman as Rashid.

+Reid and Anderson were announced as Lestat and Louis, respectively, in August 2021.
+Coleman joined the recurring cast on October 13, 2021.
+Zaman and Bogosian's casting was announced in March 2022.